jkeohan/bonus_lectures/algos/algo_problems/intro-to-pseudocode.md

 END WHILE
 ```

-Now apply that to filling the kettle
+Now apply that to filling the kettle with water.

 ```
 PROGRAM